-Problems with mark pooling have been noted before, although never in relation to the incorrectness of EDCD as a learning algorithm for OT.
+Problems with mark pooling have been remarked upon before, although never in relation to the incorrectness of EDCD as a learning algorithm for OT.
 It is of some importance, however, to label the problems with the original EDCD as an issue of correctness: since mark pooling comes with an incorrect learning algorithm, learning procedures that rely on pooling ties have to be reformulated in terms of permuting ties and subsequently reassessed.

-As far as I know, the first mention of Variationist EDCD was in Boersma 2003:440, where I compared the performance of several learning algorithms, among which were EDCD with "crucial ties" (pooling ties) and EDCD with "variationist ties" (permuting ties), on Tesar and Smolensky's (2000) set of 124 hidden-structure problems: "learners with crucial ties acquire twelve more languages than those with variationist ties."
-As we now know, the term acquire here merely refers to convergence, which is incorrect convergence in the case of "crucial ties"

-and correct convergence in the case of "variationist ties."
-Hence, by not seeing the incorrectness of pooling ties and by therefore taking them as a serious option, my (2003) assessment of the various learning algorithms overestimates the performance of EDCD, something that Pater and I (Boersma and Pater 2008:32) corrected by using Variationist EDCD.
-My (2003:440) verdict that pooling ties are unrealistic ("How can one weigh a single violation of the binary constraint NON-FINALITY against multiple violations of the gradient constraint FEETL?") must now have been reduced to just a secondary point of concern.
+As far as I know, the first mention of Variationist EDCD was by Boersma (2003: 440), who compared the performance of several learning algorithms, among which EDCD with "crucial ties" (pooling ties) and EDCD with "variationist ties" (permuting ties), on Tesar and Smolensky's (2000) set of 124 hidden-structure problems: "learners with crucial ties acquire twelve more languages than those with variationist ties".
+As we now know, the term "acquire" here has merely referred to convergence, with is incorrect convergence in the case of "crucial ties" and correct convergence in the case of "variationist ties".
+Therefore, by not seeing the incorrectness of pooling ties and by therefore taking them as a serious option, Boersma's (2003) assessment of the various learning algorithms overestimates the performance of EDCD, something that was corrected by Boersma and Pater (2008: 32) by using Variationist EDCD.
+Boersma's (2003: 440) verdict that pooling ties are unrealistic ("how can one weigh a single violation of the binary constraint Non-Finality against multiple violations of the gradient constraint FEETL?") must now have been reduced to just a secondary point of concern.

 The problem I noted with EDCD in section 3 was not noted in the original literature on EDCD (Tesar 1995, Tesar and Smolensky 1998, 2000).
-In a later discussion of error-driven learning, however, Tesar (2000:25-28) says, "The mark-pooling interpretation . . . of stratified hierarchies . . . can sometimes cause error-driven learning to stop before reaching a hierarchy in which the desired winner beats every competitor by constraint domination alone [i.e., a totally ranked hierarchy]."
-Tesar relates the problem to mark pooling, but does not link it to the mismatch between the pooling ties of learning and the permuting ties needed to convert stratified hierarchies to totally ranked hierarchies.
+In a later discussion of error-driven learning, however, Tesar (2000: 25-28) says: "The mark-pooling interpretation [...] of stratified hierarchies [...] can sometimes cause error-driven learning to stop before reaching a hierarchy in which the desired winner beats every competitor by constraint domination alone [i.e. a totally ranked hierarchy - PB]."
+Tesar relates the problem to mark pooling, but does not link the problem to the mismatch between the pooling ties of learning and the permuting ties needed to convert stratified hierarchies to totally ranked hierarchies.
 Therefore, rather than resorting to the already known permuting-tie mechanism in tableau evaluation (Anttila 1997, Boersma 1998), which would have solved the problem straightforwardly, Tesar provides a different, tentative solution in terms of "conflict ties" (without a correctness proof).
-Consider the small language in (15).
+Consider the small language in (13).